lukadfagundes/Josh/README.md

 - Colors in `public/css/global.css` (search for `:root` variables)
 - Layout and spacing throughout the CSS files
 - Add more pages or sections as needed

+**Note:** Your changes will be automatically formatted when you commit thanks to pre-commit hooks!

 ## Support